isunix/isunix.github.com/source/_posts/2014-07-25-notes-on-the-book-perl-debugged.markdown

 perldoc -q sleep

 ```
-4.聪明的人知道他们可以改变自己的态度， 信念和行为， 而且他们知道如何去改变。

-5.In emacs, we can use "M-X perldb" to enable the perl debugging mode.
+4.In emacs, we can use "M-X perldb" to enable the perl debugging mode.